-Social Security Benefits Calculator
+Social Security Estimate

-For someone with a $75,000 salary and 35 years of work history (born 1960), estimated monthly benefits: $1,382 at age 62 (early), $1,981 at FRA (67), or $2,456 at age 70.
+For a $75,000 salary with 35 years of SS-covered work, your estimated monthly benefits: $1,382 at age 62 (early), $1,981 at FRA, or $2,456 at age 70 (delayed).
+Waiting longer raises your monthly check; the right call depends on your life expectancy and need for income now.

 Typical scenario — enter your details above for your personalized estimate.